marxjbl/Types-of-Functions-ETH-AVAX-PROOF/README.md

 ## Features

 - ERC20 compliant token.
-- Initial supply of 1 million tokens minted to the contract owner.
+- Initial supply of 1 million tokens minted to the contract owner upon deployment.
 - Only the owner can mint new tokens.
 - Only the owner can burn tokens.